About New Boat Builders Home Page

 Also, most states or regions have a Marine Trade Association that represents its members in the state legislature or on Federal issues.
-See ABBRA's list of State Trade Associations http://www.abbra.org/legislative/state-trade-association-contacts/
+See ABYC's list of State Trade Associations

 If you have feedback on any subject on this web site please contact me.
-My e-mail link is at the top of every page.
+My e-mail link is on every page at the bottom of the Home menu.
 Quite a few other people have contributed to the content and when possible I have given them an attribution and a link if they have a website or business.

 Enjoy the web site and I sincerely hope it helps you succeed with your boat building plans!

 Revised 01/05/2022 © 2007 newboatbuilders.com All Rights Reserved